Longitude103/wwum2020/readme.md

 - qcResults => is a CLI function to retrieve information from the results' database for information about the run.
 The initial function asks questions about which results database to analyze and then produces an Annual Recharge Summary by recharge type.
-In addition, it can also create a GeoJSON file for further analysis
+In addition, it can also create a GeoJSON file for further analysis in the "OutputFiles" directory
 ### Common CLI Examples
 - Production runModel:
   - Windows -> In Powershell: `wwum2020-amd64.exe runModel --Desc "Test Run" --CSDir "<path>\WWUMM2020\CropSim\Run005_WWUM2020\Output"`